Muppet Kids

-Muppet Kids is a franchise created by Jim Henson, that ran throughout the 1989 to the 2000s.

-Like Muppet Babies, the series featured the young version of the Muppets consisting Kermit, Miss Piggy, Animal, Gonzo, Fozzie, Bean Bunny, Rolf, Janice, Skeeter and Scooter (especially their designs are modeled after Muppet Babies), but appeared as child/pre-teen versions.
+Muppet Kids is a sub-franchise of The Muppets created by Jim Henson, that ran throughout the late 1980s to the 2000s.
+Like Muppet Babies, the series featured child/pre-teen versions of the Muppets consisting of: Kermit, Miss Piggy, Animal, Gonzo, Fozzie, Bean Bunny, Rolf, Janice, Skeeter and Scooter.

 Books

-Muppet Kids initially produced as a children’s book series from 1989 to 1996, published by Golden Books and Muppet Press.
+Muppet Kids initially produced as a children's book series from 1989 to 1996, published by Golden Books and Muppet Press.

 Film

 In 2002, a direct-to-video feature film Kermit's Swamp Years featured the kid version of Kermit.

 Muppet Kids Reading and Thinking Series

 Muppet Kids Reading and Thinking Series is a series of educational video games based on the Muppet Kids series.
 It was developed by Jim Henson Interactive, published by Brighter Child, and distributed on some CDs by Encore Software.
 The games were released in the US, the UK, and France.
 The games were reissued in 2004 and included video clips from The Muppet Show.